nneves/3DPrinterCloudClient/README.md

 NOTES: Cross-Compile libv8.so, Node.js, and SerialPort NPM module: https://github.com/paul99/v8m-rb/pull/19#issuecomment-23875964

-NOTE2: No NPM available, just install on a Linux/Mac machine and copy 'node_modules' to the embedded system.
+NOTE2: No NPM available, just install the modules on a Linux/Mac machine (npm update) and copy 'node_modules' to the embedded system.
 SerialPort need to be Cross-Compiled (check the link instructions on NOTE)